Society of Port Engineers, Los Angeles A California Nonprofit Public Benefit Corporation

 8.2 Membership Application Sponsors

 All persons seeking membership in the Society shall be sponsored by two (2) members of the Society.
 The sponsors can be of any classification except Honorary members.
 Sponsors shall assure the applicant meets the requirements of membership and co-sign the application.
-One of the sponsors shall transmit the application to an Officer of the Society.

 8.3 Membership Application Process